Oorah (organization)

-Oorah Kiruv Rechokim, Inc (עורה קירבו רחוקים; "awaken and bring in those who are far"), better known as Oorah is an incorporated Orthodox Jewish outreach (kiruv) organization, founded in 1980 "with the goal of awakening Jewish children and their families to their heritage."
-It is a United States-based 501(C)3 non-profit organization.
-Joy For Our Youth, a subsidiary of Oorah, has been labeled a "hareidi missionary organization" that uses deceptive adveritising.
-Quoting an article by Bill Smith in the St. Louis Post-Dispatch, RipoffReports.com criticized Kars4Kids, Joy For Our Youth and Oorah for their "questionable business practices."
+Oorah Kiruv Rechokim, Inc (עורה קירבו רחוקים; "awaken and bring in those who are far"), better known as Oorah is an incorporated Orthodox Jewish outreach (kiruv) organization.
+It is a United States–based 501(c)(3) non-profit organization.

 History

-Oorah, Inc. was founded by Rabbi Chaim Mintz and is based in Lakewood.
-Day-to-day operations are overseen by his son, Rabbi Eliyohu Mintz of New Jersey.
+Oorah, Inc. was founded by Chaim Mintz and is based in Lakewood.
+Day-to-day operations are overseen by his son, Eliyohu Mintz of New Jersey.

 Programs

 Oorah operates and/or funds 49 individual programs that target Jewish outreach (Kiruv) and learning, family support, personal growth, and relationship counseling.
 It promotes family support and development.
 It runs summer camps for boys and girls, Jewish holiday enrichment, early, primary, and secondary educational support and enrichment, as examples.
-One of their main programs involves an anthropomorphic $5 bill, named Fiveish, who is characterised by positive Jewish behaviours.
+One of their main programs involves an anthropomorphic $5 bill, named Fiveish.

 Legal issues and hacks

 In the summer of 2007, 31 undocumented workers doing work for a subcontractor at Oorah's summer camp were arrested in a raid by ICE and local law enforcement.
 Camp director Eliyohu Mintz stated that the organization was not aware that the workers lacked employment authorization.

 In September 2010, a website for some of Oorah's camps was hacked.

+In 2017, a report from the attorney general of Minnesota, Lori Swanson, stated that Kars4Kids, a vehicle donation charity and sister organization to Oorah, had misled donors in Minnesota regarding the use of their funds.
+Of the $3 million raised by Kars4Kids in Minnesota, less than $12,000 went to children in Minnesota, while 90% of the funds went to Oorah, which is based in New Jersey and operates summer camps in New York.
+The report also stated that Oorah had lost almost $10 million in real estate transactions.
+Kars4Kids and Oorah share offices in Lakewood, and have many employees working for both charities.
+The attorney general's office found that the majority of Oorah's funds came from grants from Kars4Kids.